MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ### Community resources

 We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam).
-This resource provides direct responses from the Azure Information Protection team and the benefit of shared experience and knowledge from other admins and consultants.
+This resource provides direct responses from the Azure Information Protection team in addition to the benefit of shared experience and knowledge from other admins and consultants.

 If you don't have access to Yammer, try the [TechNet forum for Microsoft RMS (Cloud)](https://social.technet.microsoft.com/Forums/en-US/home?forum=rmscloud).